TheNeikos/TheNeikos.github.io/_posts/2015-10-21-Continuous_integration_with_Github_Drone_and_Rust.md

 ---
 layout: post
 date: 2015-10-21 11:25:33
-title: Continuous Integration with Github, Drone and Rust
+title: Continuous Integration with Github, Drone for Rust Projects
 ---

 The combination of Github and Drone (or any other CI) is quite powerful when it